The North Mississippi Guide to Professional Home Pest Control

 For instance, mice leave little pet food or birdseed caches behind appliances.
 You might even find random pieces of paper, cotton balls, and twine in hidden places.

-This sign of common Memphis household pests might be exclusive to mice.
+This sign of common household pests might be exclusive to mice.
 It’s the droppings they leave behind.

 And since they don’t clean up after themselves, you can usually spot these droppings in places mice or rats frequent, including kitchen cabinets, pantries, attics, crawl spaces, and near air vents or holes in walls.